South Portland A-26 Invader crash

-The South Portland A-26 Invader crash was the worst aviation accident in Maine history.
+The South Portland A-26 Invader crash is the worst aviation accident in Maine history.
 It occurred in the historic Brick Hill neighborhood of South Portland.

 On July 11, 1944, a A-26B-5 Invader of the United States Army Air Forces struck the ground during a foggy day.
 It cartwheeled through a government-operated trailer park, starting a fire.
 The aircraft's pilot and navigator were killed.
 In the trailer park, 17 residents were killed and 20 residents were injured.

 Background

 Phillip "Phee" Russell had played basketball, baseball, and football at South Portland High School before graduating in 1939 to attend the University of Maine.
 Russell married his high school classmate and sweetheart in June, 1943.
 He was commissioned a United States Army Air Forces Second Lieutenant the same month and became a flight instructor at Barksdale Field in Louisiana.
 A year later, Russell received permission to visit his wife and 3-month-old daughter in South Portland as part of a long-range training mission.